What are Lichtenberg figures, and how do you make them?

 specimens have limited resolution, and some shapes may work better than

-Can you personalize sculptures?
+Can you personalize sculptures or do laser engraving?

 Yes.
 We can also provide laser engraving